Key Takeaways

 |---|---|

-| Short Warning with cost basis 0 EUR | Entire sales proceeds are calculated as taxable profit - even if you actually made a loss |
+| Short Warning with cost basis 0 EUR | Sale proceeds are reported as full profit, even when an actual loss occurred |

-| Scam token as real position | Worthless tokens appear as real assets with fictitious profits in the tax return |
+| Scam token as real position | Worthless tokens appear with a fictitious market value in the report |

-| Uncorrected discrepancies | During a tax audit or inquiry by the tax office, the seamless documentation is missing |
+| Uncorrected discrepancies before filing | If the tax office asks back, the seamless evidence chain is missing |

 08 Fix CoinTracking Negative Balances: Solution Approaches

-For scam tokens:
+For scam tokens

-For DeFi aggregators:
+For DeFi aggregators

-For manual errors:
+For manual errors

 When Professional Help Makes Sense

-- Dozens of negative balances
+- Dozens of negative balances across multiple assets

-- Multiple DeFi protocols
+- Multiple DeFi protocols with nested activity

 - Historical data spanning multiple years

-- Multi-chain activity
+- Multi-chain activity with bridges and wrapped assets